SRTC Procedure: Library Services

 - The Library Staff encourages suggestions for purchases and services from all users.

 - After primary needs have been met, consideration is given to other desirable materials that give balance to the collection and meet leisure, recreational, continuing education, and personal development needs of the students, faculty, and business and industry.

-- Gift materials are evaluated by the same criteria as are purchased materials.
-The Library accepts no responsibility for appraisal of gift items, nor does the Library accept gifts under restricted conditions.
+- Donations are evaluated by the same criteria as are purchased materials.
+The Library accepts no responsibility for appraisal of donations, nor does the Library accept gifts under restricted conditions.

 - Weeding Procedures

 Decisions to weed are based on the following criteria: